 Smoking-Related Macular Degeneration

-Cataracts and their Association with Smoking
+Cataracts and Their Association with Smoking

-Several studies have shown a strong relationship between smoking and an increased risk of developing cataracts.
+Several studies have shown a strong link between smoking and an increased risk of developing cataracts.
 Tobacco smoke introduces a variety of toxic chemicals into the body, including free radicals that can damage proteins in the eye's lens.
 Over time, this cumulative damage increases the likelihood of developing cataracts.

 In addition to increasing the risk of developing cataracts, smoking is also associated with a higher risk of complications after cataract surgery.
 Smokers may experience a slower recovery and a higher risk of postoperative infection.

-Mechanisms Behind the Relationship between Smoking and Eye Diseases
+Mechanisms Behind the Relationship Between Smoking and Eye Diseases

 To fully understand why smoking is so closely linked to eye diseases such as macular degeneration and cataracts, it is essential to explore the biological mechanisms behind this connection.
 The following factors are key: